halbich/AdventurePluginDev/Documentation/custom/designer_documentation.md

 Item definition describes all the information about an item that is not specific to its representation in the scene.
 It defines e.g. its name or what happens when the player examines an item.
 But it does not define how will the object look when rendered in the scene or what buttons must the player click to trigger actions or combinations.

 Dialogs describe communication between a player character (PC) and up to one non player character (NPC).
-Dialogs can show PC and NPC dialog lines, they support branching based on quest variables and quest flags, they allow the player to select dialog options, query which items are in inventory, give items to or remove items from the player’s inventory and a lot more.
+Dialogs can show PC and NPC dialog lines, they support branching based on quest variables and quest flags, they allow the player to select dialog options, query which items are in inventory, put items to or remove items from the player’s inventory and a lot more.
 We also have our own class Adventure Character to identify characters involved in the dialog.

 Dialogs, item definitions and quests do not work directly with the game scene.
 None of them are actors or widgets.
 To display anything to the player they use special presenter classes registered by designers.
 Some classes also define some event dispatchers, which can be used to notify actors in the scene when necessary.